 A few things to consider to politely toot your own horn:

 - On the front page of your website, your footer area is ‘prime real estate.”
 No, it is clearly not as excellent as your business information area known above the fold, but it still is good ‘real estate’ because it is on the front page.
 Consider including the logo and a backlink to your prime cause (or even a cluster of your causes) with the phrase, ‘We proudly support ….’
 You demonstrate you are an involved community citizen.

 - Alternatively, consider a tab in your main menu bar called Our Community Involvement, We Give Back or even We Care.
 Now you have an entire PAGE to discuss the issues that are most near and dear to your heart.
 Without bragging about yourself, you are highlighting them.
 (Please do NOT bury any of this in a blog post.
 Nobody reads your blog posts for your community activism.)
 Keep your community involvement separate and apart and make your causes and by extension, YOURSELF shine brightly.

 - On your Facebook and Instagram feeds, designate one day a week for ONLY your causes.
 Highlight them and their activities.
 Start the post with — We support, Come and visit us at, We love and endorse.
 None of this is bragging directly.
 However, it is called Sharing the Love.
-By making them look good, you look fantastic!
+By making them look good, you look like a fantastic community citizen!

-The main thing to remember is your focussed and consistent attention will all come back to you over the long haul.
+The main thing to remember is this.
+Your focussed and consistent attention will all come back to you over the long haul.
 And you will ultimately show your community that you are a successful leader worth paying attention to and worth doing business with.

-Want to discuss more about this?
+Want to discuss more about becoming a community citizen?
 We are always happy to chat!